 A modified comparative negligence standard allows plaintiffs to seek out compensation when they’ve contributed to an accident, but there’s a certain threshold they must be aware of.
 This threshold varies from state to state, but it’s usually either 50 or 51%.
 In other words, a plaintiff can seek out compensation so long as they are less than 50% at fault in an accident.

-Of course, it can be a real challenge to proof and argue how much fault each party contributed to the accident.
+Of course, it can be a real challenge to prove and argue how much fault each party contributed to the accident.
 That determination might have to be made by a judge.

 33 states currently follow modified comparative negligence standards.
 Among those states, 10 use the 50% threshold of fault.
 The remaining 23 states all use a 51% threshold of fault.